VACUMM/vacumm/doc/sphinx/source/user.desc.fond.rst

 .. figure:: static/modules.*

-    Schematic view of (most of) the library modules (in green) and of some required external modules.
+    Schematic view of (most of) the library modules (in green) and of some required external modules (in red).